sandbar0polymer/EARTH/asset/opensea.md

 EARTH defines an equal area mesh for planet Earth.
 The mesh consists of 812 tiles, out of which 12 are pentagons and the rest are hexagons.

-Initially, EARTH tiles are not minted.
-Each tile can be minted for the price of 1 LND.
+Initially, EARTH tiles are minted at the price of 1 LND.
 LND can be acquired via the LND auction.
 812 LND are auctioned over time, 1 LND per day.

 # Category